 The MDP was developed in consultation with stakeholders, the general public, and Council and Administration via meetings, a stakeholder workshop, public open houses and an online survey.
+Feedback was gathered and used to inform the development pattern and policies within this plan.
 MDP consultation milestones included: